 There’s a lot of pressure on guitarists, at times, to place their ‘hobby’ alongside their ‘real job’.
 It’s unusual, because, unlike with other skills, this isn’t valued by those who don’t play as being something you can earn a living from.

 You might experience non-musician friends rolling their eyes, when you let slip your plans to ‘make a career’ out of your musical ability and knowledge.
 Well, more fool them (and get some new friends, maybe).

-1) Session Guitarist
+- Session Guitarist

 Function Band Guitarist

 It’s also a fun, varied and quite rewarding career, where you get to use your skills on a regular basis.